-In a 1995 interview, the Duke of Edinburgh recalled how he found himself in Tokyo Bay on VJ Day with the Royal Navy, after travelling from Guam following the bombing of Hiroshima on 6 August.
+In a 1995 interview, Prince Philip recalled how he found himself in Tokyo Bay as Japan formally surrendered to the Allies during the conflict, after travelling from Guam following the bombing of Hiroshima on 6 August.

 The Duke was posted to HMS Whelp at the time, then a brand-new destroyer.

 "While we were there, the first of the atomic bombs was dropped," Prince Philip told Richard Astbury during the 1995 interview.

 "Almost immediately, we sailed from Guam to re-join the big American fleet off Japan of which the British Pacific fleet formed one task group out of six.

 "We hung about there until the second bomb was dropped and then it was announced that the Japanese decided to cease hostilities – they didn't actually surrender [on 14 August].

 "A small party was formed of the Fleet Commander – it was Admiral Halsey – and Sir Bruce Fraser, the Duke of York… there was this little party of six destroyers and two battleships, [that] went off to Japan."

 When they arrived, they anchored the destroyer HMS Whelp in Sagami Bay.

 The vessel was escorting the USS Missouri when the Japanese surrender took place.

 "We waited there for 24 hours, and then this party went into Tokyo Bay," the prince remembered.